 Step 1 – Find a Physician

 All doctors recommending MMJ in Ohio must have a “Certificate to Recommend” (CTR) from the State Medical Board.
 Moreover, all recommendations must come from (and be submitted by) a practicing Ohio state-licensed physician.
-You cannot, for example, get a recommendation from a physician in California and submit it to the state of Ohio as registration.
+For example, you cannot get a recommendation from a physician in California and submit it to the state of Ohio as registration.

-You must have a “bona fide physician-patient relationship” with the recommending physician.
-The term “bona fide” is not precisely defined, and is apparently at the discretion of the state of Ohio.
+Moreover, you must have a “bona fide physician-patient relationship” with the recommending physician.
+The term “bona fide” is not precisely defined and is apparently at the discretion of the state of Ohio.

 You can check sites such as Ohiomarijuanacard.com to find ‘marijuana-friendly’ physicians in the state.
 All of the doctors on the list are board-certified physicians who have completed an extensive medical marijuana course.
 Additionally, these physicians are certified by the state to recommend the use of marijuana for medicinal purposes.

-They must submit the form to the Ohio Board of Pharmacy within 90 days of the recommending physician’s diagnosis.
+The doctor must submit the form to the Ohio Board of Pharmacy within 90 days of providing certification.
 The complete physician recommendation for medical marijuana includes a TON of different information.
 You can find it all listed on the state’s compliance form.
 Your physician’s office is responsible for completing it and sending it to the OBP for review.

 Step 2 – Get Registered

 Once your physician has entered you into the registry, you will receive an email to log into your Patient Registry account.
-It is here that you need to pay the Ohio medical marijuana application fee to the Board of Pharmacy.
+Here, you need to pay the Ohio medical marijuana application fee to the Board of Pharmacy.
 Bear in mind that you also have to pay a hefty sum to the doctor for the consultation.
 Those who qualify for veteran or indigent status could receive a fee reduction.